This is the multi-page printable view of this section. Click here to print.

 Where the named arguments are:

 • --createUser USER_IDENTIFIER - Creates a Stroom user with the supplied user identifier.
+See below for the format of this argument.

 • --addToGroup USER_OR_GROUP_IDENTIFIER TARGET_GROUP - Adds a user/group to an existing group.